saramoira/MTA-COVID-Testing-EDA/proposal.md

 ### Question/need:
 #### What is the framing question of your analysis, or the purpose of the model/system you plan to build?

-What patterns and changes in commuter behavior occcured during the COVID-19 pandemic in NYC, and how can that information be used to better position COVID-19 testing sites for MTA users?
+What patterns and changes in commuter behavior occured during the COVID-19 pandemic in NYC, and how can that information be used to better position COVID-19 testing sites for MTA users?

 #### Who benefits from exploring this question or building this model/system?

-govermentally-run COVID testing programs (both city and state led), as well as partnered testing programs and nonprofits working on increasing testing availability in NYC.
+Govermentally-run COVID testing programs (both city and state led), as well as partnered testing programs and nonprofits working on increasing testing availability in NYC.

 ### Data Description:
 #### What dataset(s) do you plan to use, and how will you obtain the data?